amueller/ml-workshop-1-of-4/README.md

-For users who do not yet have these  packages installed, a relatively painless way to install all the requirements is to use a Python distribution such as [Anaconda CE](http://store.continuum.io/ "Anaconda CE"), which includes the most relevant Python packages for science, math, engineering, and data analysis; Anaconda can be downloaded and installed for free including commercial use and redistribution.
+For users who do not yet have these  packages installed, a relatively painless way to install all the requirements is to use a Python distribution such as [Anaconda](https://www.continuum.io/downloads), which includes the most relevant Python packages for science, math, engineering, and data analysis; Anaconda can be downloaded and installed for free including commercial use and redistribution.